Presenter: Trina Spencer, PhD, BCBA-D

 "I found the website suggestions and the sample goals to be very helpful.
 I loved the framework for academic language and the way inferencing ties it all together."
 L.B.
 (Dec.
 2021)

 "The information about making vocabulary relevant to academics and how to address academic vocabulary and the statistics mentioned which support the importance for focus on academic relevance are beneficial for my daily practice.
 A lot of helpful information about why and how to address vocabulary relating to academic materials and the website resource."
 K.T.
 (Dec.
 2021)

 "Information regarding academic language and how to teach it in the classroom will be beneficial in my daily practice.
 I liked the presentation of information."
 M.S.
 (Dec.
 2021)

-"The goal writing tied to core curriculum requirements was beneficial for my daily practice.
+"I liked the goal writing tied to core curriculum requirements.
 Everything that Trina presented could be immediately utilized in the school setting."
 J.G.
 (Nov.
 2021)

 "I liked that the presenter was concise and provided a clear framework for a lot of material."
 J.T.
 (Nov.
 2021)

 "Lots of examples of practical activities and ways to integrate multiple goals."
 M.M.
 (Nov.
 2021)